An update from the Leadership Team

 Offering: Since we should avoid passing physical items, we will provide a basket or box to drop our offering in after the service.
 Online giving is also available and the church continues to receive checks by mail.

-Refreshments & Fellowship Time After Service: Both serving coffee and refreshments as well as holding fellowship times before or after the gathering are mandatorily discouraged by state guidelines.
-With that in mind, we unfortunately will not be able to hold coffee time after service.
+Refreshments & Fellowship Time After Service: We unfortunately will not be able to hold our usual coffee time after service.
 If you find yourself chatting after service, please make sure to wear a mask and practice social distancing.

-Masks/Face Coverings: While meeting outdoors will afford us the opportunity to worship without wearing masks, we ask that you still bring a face covering.
-If we must move our gathering inside the church building for some reason, we will all need to wear masks inside.
-Also, if at any time, you go inside the church building to use the bathrooms or for another reason, you will need to wear a mask.
-Thanks for bringing and wearing a mask when appropriate!
-The only exceptions to this rule, according to state guidelines, are children 0-2 who should not wear masks, children ages 2-5, who may wear a mask at the parents’ discretion, and people who have a medical condition that makes mask wearing impossible.
+Masks/Face Coverings: While meeting indoors, we ask that you bring a face covering and wear a mask inside the building.
+Thanks for bringing and wearing a mask!
+The only exceptions to this rule are children 0-2 who should not wear masks, children ages 2-5, who may wear a mask at the parents’ discretion, and people who have a medical condition that makes mask wearing impossible.

 Social Distancing: As mentioned above, please practice social distancing at all times.
 This includes maintaining a distance of 6 ft from people who are not in your immediate family unit.
 Social distancing also includes our proximity to one another on the way in and out of the church service.